We found 4 orthopedic surgeons who accept Humana Silver near Marble Falls, TX.

 Clinical interests: Sports Health, Fractures, Rotator Cuff Problems, Hip Replacement, Knee Replacement, Arthritis ...
 (Read more)

-Dr. Richard Wupperman specializes in spine surgery and orthopedics/orthopedic surgery.
-His patients gave him an average rating of 4.5 out of 5 stars.
-Dr. Wupperman is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
+Dr. Richard Wupperman works as a spine surgeon and orthopedist in Lakeway, TX, Marble Falls, TX, and Austin, TX.
+Dr. Wupperman is rated highly by his patients.
+He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
 He graduated from the University of Texas Southwestern Medical School.
-He is professionally affiliated with Seton Healthcare Family.
+Dr. Wupperman is affiliated with Seton Healthcare Family.

 Clinical interests: Carpal Tunnel Surgery, Shoulder Problems, Shoulder Replacement, Knee Problems, Knee Arthroscopy, ...
 (Read more)

 Dr. Thomas Eastman is a specialist in orthopedics/orthopedic surgery.
 Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Eastman accepts.
 He graduated from the University of Nebraska College of Medicine.
 For his professional training, Dr. Eastman completed a residency program at the University of Nebraska Medical Center.
 He is professionally affiliated with Scott & White Healthcare.